What Everyone Needs to Know About Bee

 Doctors and Bee Stings

-general practitioners know very little more than the average
+general practitioners don't seem to know much more than the average

-person on the street about bee sting allergy, but they can definitely
+person on the street about bee stings, but they can definitely

 save a life in a crisis.
 If a crisis situation is suspected no